Komonodrg-portfolio/Professional-Projects/README.md

 <details>
  <summary><h3><em><b>🪂  "One Man's Thoughts..."</b></em></h3></summary>
   <br>
-<em>Shortly after joing Amazon as an IT Support Engineer II, I was tasked with being assigned the task of launching a sister hub site.
+<em>Shortly after joiningg Amazon, I was tasked with being assigned the launching of a sister site.
 As my first major project assigned with the company, it was a daughting task to say the least.
 It was a tall ask from the days of my first intial project.
 Remember it like yesterday... putting together a few standup screen stations for floor managers to use during meetings while the world was scrambling to best mitigate the fluidilty of COVID prevention paramaters:<br>
 <br>
  <img src="images/Station1.png" width="400"/>  <img src="images/Station2.png" width="400"/><br>
 <br>
  Though extremely green and feeling the pressure to see this task to completion, no matter the complexities, there were some challenges.
-As my face shows in this pic, I was more then thrilled to brave the elements of winter in wide open work environment, due to ongoing construction.
+As my face shows in this pic, I was more then thrilled to brave the elements of winter in a wide open work environment, due to ongoing construction in December.
 Cold, to say the very least...❄️  <br>
 <br>
   <img src="images/Me.png" width="400"/><br>
 <br>